 Harm OCD sufferers often find their compulsive behavior escalating.
 While compulsive behaviors are sometimes rationalized as a benevolent attempt to protect the safety and lives of others, in reality compulsions are an over-reaction to distorted and irrational thoughts.
 Checking routines, both mental and physical, can slowly increase from periodic to taking hours out of the day.
 Similarly, avoidances can result in sufferers quitting jobs or hobbies in order to “protect” themselves, their loved ones, or the public.

-Treatment for Harm OCD
+Harm OCD Treatment

 To learn more about Harm OCD treatment in the office in Fullerton, Orange County, treatment via Teletherapy, or to schedule an assessment, please contact Kevin Foss here.